-When it comes to deciding on which one of the best eReaders you should buy, you've really only got two main brands to pick from: the Amazon Kindle eReaders and the Kobo eReaders.
-So what is it that distinguishes the Kindles from the Kobos?
+When it comes to deciding on which eReader to buy, there are generally two main brands to pick from—the Amazon Kindle eReaders and the Kobo eReaders.
+So which is better in the Kindle vs Kobo debate, and what is it that distinguishes the two types of eReader from one another?

 There are three Amazon Kindle eReaders to pick from:

-The two cheaper Kindles are available for £10 less, if you let Amazon put adverts on the lock screen.
-The two more expensive Kindles come with a 4G connection (at an extra cost) - so you can download e-books while you're away from Wi-Fi.
+The two cheaper Kindles are available for $10/£10 less if you let Amazon put adverts on the lock screen.
+The two more expensive Kindles (considered by many to be the best Kindles) come with a 4G connection at an extra cost—so you can download some of the best eBooks while you're away from Wi-Fi.

 With Kobo, you've got four choices:

 - Kobo Sage—$259.99/£249.99

 There are clearly more Kobo models to choose from than Kindles, but it's worth noting there are no 4G options for the Kobo eReaders, so to download e-books on all of them you'll need to be in range of Wi-Fi.

 Winner: Both—there are more Kobo options, but each brand has a range of models for all budgets.

 What do both the Kindles and Kobos do?